OPCFoundation/UA-.NETStandard/README.md

 The *trusted*, *issuer* and *rejected* stores remain in a shared folder called **OPC Foundation\CertificateStores** with a root folder specified by the `SpecialFolder` variable **%LocalApplicationData%**.
 Depending on the target platform, this folder maps to a hidden locations under the user home directory.

 ## Local Discovery Server
 By default all sample applications are configured to register with a Local Discovery Server (LDS).
-A reference implementation of a LDS for Windows can be downloaded from [here](https://opcfoundation.org/developer-tools/developer-kits-unified-architecture/local-discovery-server-lds).
+A reference implementation of a LDS for Windows can be downloaded [here](https://opcfoundation.org/developer-tools/developer-kits-unified-architecture/local-discovery-server-lds).
 To setup trust with the LDS the certificates need to be exchanged or registration will fail.

 ## How to build and run the samples in Visual Studio on Windows